Personal tools

 Members of Ethnic Communities

 Members of ethnic communities may face significant language barriers to electoral participation.
 They may also have little or no understanding of the democratic process or their right to register and vote.
-To deal with such problems, the election authority may make election information available in multiple languages.
+To deal with such challenges, the election management authority may make election information available in multiple languages.
+Registration forms, information and outreach materials for voter registration should preferably be made available in the languages of ethnic groups, especially in areas where such languages are broadly used.
 Dialogue with leaders of an ethnic community can help to identify strategies for actively involving that community in the election process.

 Poor and Homeless People